 Jurassic World: The Experience arrives in Madrid after visiting Toronto, Atlanta, Bangkok, Melbourne and London.
 And from these exhibitions we know that one of the public’s favorites is Blue, the female Velociraptor raised by Owen Grady (played by Chris Pratt) in Jurassic World.

 As it could not be otherwise, science is also important in this exhibition.
-Not surprisingly, in one of the scenarios (the creation laboratory) the park’s geneticists will discover the ins and outs and scientific secrets of Isla Nublar, from DNA trapped in amber to the hatching of a dinosaur egg.
+Not surprisingly, in one of the scenarios (the creation laboratory) the park’s geneticists will discover the ins and outs and scientific secrets of the Jurassic island, from DNA trapped in amber to the hatching of a dinosaur egg.
 We’ll even get to see adorable dinosaur hatchlings like Baby Raptor or the more amorous Baby Bumpy.

-This prehistoric adventure will take place in the Espacio Ibercaja Delicias, in a location very close to the Delicias stop , both Metro (6 minutes walk) and Cercanías (4 minutes).
+The great prehistoric adventure takes place in the Espacio Delicias, in a location very close to the Delicias stop, both Metro (6 minutes walk) and Cercanías (4 minutes).